 Restore sequences that use Incremental Transaction Log backups require that you restore every Incremental Transaction Log backup between the last Full File and Filegroup or Differential File and Filegroup backup and the point-of-failure in succession.
 This process can lead to longer restores and increased intervention to initiate multiple restore jobs.
 To speed up restores, increase the frequency of the Differential File and Filegroup backups to every four to eight hours.
+This change reduces the number of i IMPORTANT: If you are using Linux, you cannot select individual files and filegroups for the backup job.

-This change reduces the number of Incremental Transaction Log backups that must be restored.
+Incremental Transaction Log backups that must be restored.
 This strategy provides complete protection of the entire database with the flexibility to restore only the files or filegroups that are damaged while supporting most restore scenarios.